kartik-v/yii2-checkbox-x/README.md

 ### Demo
 You can see detailed [documentation and examples](http://demos.krajee.com/checkbox-x) on usage of the extension.

-### Latest Release
+### Release Changes
-The latest version of the extension is release v1.0.4.
-Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-checkbox-x/blob/master/CHANGE.md) for details of various releases.
+Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-checkbox-x/blob/master/CHANGE.md) for details on changes to various releases.

 ## Installation